katstevens/katstevens.github.io/_posts/2019-11-12-python-decorators.md

 When we call `login_required`, it’s actually returning the result of `view_func` (assuming we’re logged in, of course). `login_required` is acting as an outer protective shell, wrapping `secret_page` and bailing out with a 403 if it fails the login check.

-`@app.route` doesn’t work as a wrapper in the same way as `@login_required` - Flask calls it when the app is initialised, to build its big list of available routes.
+The `@app.route` decorator doesn’t work as a wrapper in quite the same way as `@login_required` - Flask calls it when the app is initialised, to build its big list of available routes.

-This is why it’s always placed above other custom decorators on a view.
+This is why `@app.route` is always placed above other custom decorators on a view.
 What would happen if the decorators were the other way around?

 ## Ordering decorators